gaultier/blog/advent_of_code_5.md

 (chem-react (list 2 3) (list 4)) ;; => 8
 ```

-Here we choose to (arbitrarily) return the product of the first elements of both list.
+Here we choose to (arbitrarily) return the product of the first elements of both
+list, to show that pattern matching is also a way to do destructuring.

 ### Using pattern matching to solve our problem